Charles Greville, 7th Earl of Warwick: The Earl of Warwick

 Following his failure in America, and with the start of the Second World War, Warwick returned to the United Kingdom.
 Coventry, near his family seat, suffered tremendous aerial bombing, and he opened his home to evacuees from the city, as well as to the Ministry of Supply.
 It was rumoured that Nazi war criminal Rudolf Hess was held at Warwick Castle for one night while being transported from Scotland to London.

 He was Mayor of Warwick between 1951 and 1952, organising great celebrations for the success of the boxer Randolph Turpin upon his becoming World Middleweight Champion, and hosted King George VI and Queen Elizabeth at Warwick Castle when they visited Warwick and Leamington in 1951.

 Warwick was a Conservative member of the House of Lords; his political actions included successfully opposing certain agricultural measures.
-He supported his uncle Anthony Eden who succeeded Winston Churchill in the 1950s.
+He supported his uncle Anthony Eden who succeeded Winston Churchill as Prime Minister in 1955.